neeltom92/infrastructure-modules/README.md

 ```
 - **Breaking** keyword will update the major version
 - This command will update the version from v1.3.4 to v2.0.0

-## Conclusion

-By following these steps, you can easily update the version and changelog automatically for your project.
-This helps in keeping track of the changes made and provides a clear overview of each version's major changes, new features, and bug fixes.